-- Heat an iOpener and thread it through the arms of the Anti-Clamp. i You can also use a hair dryer, heat gun, or hot plate-but extreme heat can damage the display and/or internal battery, so proceed with care. - Fold the iOpener so it lays on the bottom edge of the iPhone. - Wait one minute to give the adhesive a chance to release and present an opening gap. - Insert an opening pick into the gap. - (i) If the Anti-Clamp doesn't create a sufficient gap, apply more heat to the area and rotate the handle a quarter turn.

-⚠️ Don't crank more than a quarter turn at a time, and wait one minute between turns.
-Let the Anti-Clamp and time do the work for you.

-• Skip the next three steps.
+- Heat an iOpener and thread it through the arms of the Anti-Clamp. - 2 You can also use a hair dryer, heat gun, or hot plate-but extreme heat can damage the display and/or internal battery, so proceed with care. - Fold the iOpener so it lays on the bottom edge of the iPhone. - Wait one minute to give the adhesive a chance to release and present an opening gap. - Insert an opening pick under the screen when the Anti-Clamp creates a large enough gap. - (i) If the Anti-Clamp doesn't create a sufficient gap, apply more heat to the area and rotate the handle a quarter turn. - ⚠ Don't crank more than a quarter turn at a time, and wait one minute between turns.
+Let the Anti-Clamp and time do the work for you. - Skip the next three steps.